 The Living Leadership Program is a free non-transcript certificate program at College of DuPage focused on developing students into active leaders and positive change-makers.
 Students may begin the program at any time and completion of the requirements is self-paced.
 The program is divided into two phases to meet the diverse needs of College of DuPage students:

 - Introduces you to leadership and focuses on leading of self and others through practical skill development workshops and involvement in campus life.
-Students who complete phase one are honored at the Annual Student Life Celebration and Awards Ceremony in April.
+Students who complete phase one are honored at the Annual Student Life Celebration and Awards Ceremony in the spring semester.
 After completing the portfolio students are also eligible to move on to Phase 2.

 - Builds on your leadership experience by guiding you through expanded topics in leadership including servant leadership, ethical leadership, articulating a vision, and developing a personal leadership philosophy.
 Students are required to complete additional skills workshops, volunteer hours, and the Leadership Development class (Humanities 2210, 3 credits).
-Students who add the Living Leadership components to their leadership portfolio receive a Living Leadership Certificate, a Living Leadership medal to wear at graduation, and will be honored at the Annual Student Life Celebration and Awards Ceremony in April.
+Students who add the Living Leadership components to their leadership portfolio and capstone project receive a Living Leadership Certificate, a Living Leadership medal to wear at graduation, and will be honored at the Annual Student Life Celebration and Awards Ceremony in the spring semester.

 Our philosophy is simple.
 We believe everyone has the potential to be a leader, and everyone can make a positive impact in their community.
 The program is guided by the Three Tenets of Leadership Philosophy: